ongres/stackgres/doc/content/en/04-administration-guide/14-sharded-cluster/13-connecting-to-the-sharded-cluster/01-passwords/_index.md

 When creating a sharded cluster, StackGres randomly generates passwords, for the `postgres` superuser and others.
 The passwords are stored in a secret (named as the sharded cluster).

-By default, a Stackgres sharded cluster initialization creates 3 users:
+By default, a StackGres sharded cluster initialization creates 3 users:

 - `superuser`
 - `replication`